 Removing a bolt with a stripped head can be tricky.
 There are a few things you can try, depending on how severe it is.
 The head likely became stripped in the first place due to trying to remove it with an improperly-fitting tool.
 Having a socket that fits isn’t good enough, it needs to fit snugly in order to prevent stripping.

 The first thing to do is apply some penetrating oil to help lubricate the bolt, even if this isn’t the main reason it’s stuck, it can still help loosen things up a bit so that the following strategies will work better.

 Next, you can take a small file and file a line across the top of the head of the bolt, which could then be used to unscrew it.
-Another option is to hammer the end of a small chisel into the bolt with a few good whacks, then twist the chisel to remove the bolt.
+Another option is to hammer the end of one of the smaller cold types of chisels into the bolt with a few good whacks, then twist the cold chisel to remove the bolt.